arnauoller/fabric-samples/logging-system/README.md

+# To do
+Employee:
+* terminateContract

+Both:
+* CheckContract: Check if requester has permission
+* Modify contract

+General:
+* User UNIX time
+* delete other samples and unused files

+Renaming:
+* Digibank to employee
+* Magnetocorp to employer
+* checkPaper to checkContract
+* all chain code references
+* Comments
+* naming of people and organisations inside the wallets

+# Done
+Employee:
+* Nothing

+Both:
+* checkContract: Message is required

+General:
+* Nothing

+Renaming:
+* Nothing

 # Commercial Paper Tutorial

 This folder contains the code for an introductory tutorial to Smart Contract development.
 It is based around the scenario of Commercial Paper.